pbegley101/site/src/blog-posts/post2.md

 Start up the system landscape

 One needs curl and jq.
-To start amicroservice execute ./gradlew bootRun.
+To start a microservice execute ./gradlew bootRun.

 Starting the infrastructure microservices is easy: